phihag/bup/div/data_structures.md

     team_id*
     player_id*
- "love-all"      Start of match time (end of initial announcement) "postgame-confirm"  Confirmation after announcement at end of game "postmatch-confirm" Confirmation after announcement at end of match "score"         A normal rally has been won. side*          Either "left" or "right", depending on who won the rallye.
+ "love-all"      Start of match time (end of initial announcement) "postgame-confirm"     Confirmation after announcement at end of game "postmatch-confirm"    Confirmation after announcement at end of match "postinterval-confirm" Resuming play after an interval "score"         A normal rally has been won.
+    side*          Either "left" or "right", depending on who won the rallye.
  "overrule"      Line judge has been overruled (O in scoresheet) "referee"       Referee has been called (R in scoresheet) "correction"    Incorrect server/receiver has been corrected (C in scoresheet)